General settings for the Plex Media Server. You can access these under Settings > Server > General in Plex Web App.

 By default, your Plex tokens are not displayed in your log files.
 Tokens should be treated as secure information and you should generally refrain from sharing information that includes your token.
 Only enable this option if specifically instructed to do so during an investigation.

-Tip!: The Plex Pass channel may have preview releases available.
+Tip!: The Beta channel may have beta/preview releases available.
 These can have new functionality or fixes and be available early, but are also more prone to have unanticipated issues.

-Related Page: Plex Pass > Early Access & Preview Releases
+Related Page: Plex Pass > Early Access & Beta Releases

 OS X Specific Settings

 By default the Plex Media Server does not appear as an item in your Dock on OS X. (It will always appear in the top menubar.)
 You can enable this option to have the Server appear as a standard Dock icon.